 Dorse explains that the most challenging task in this project was determining the best way to link those rooms together in his artwork so that they followed the same sequence as the ride in the parks–all in an easy-to-follow 2-D print that made sense.
 But apparently, Dorse was up for such a challenge as he was able to do precisely that, as you can see in the entire print here:

 Related: Disney’s Haunted Mansion Was Inspired by Harry Packer’s Historic Home

 What began as just a doodle-a-day exercise for Dorse–one in which he hoped to draw a ghost a day with ink on paper until he created a cross-section of the attraction that fans could “ride through” with their eyes–morphed into so much more.

 What materialized, however, was a project that Dorse longed to see in color–muted colors, mind you, that would reverberate a bit of a 1970s feel.

 Dorse’s friends wanted prints of their own, but that wasn’t the illustrator’s goal, so he dismissed their requests . . . until he took a look at the final inked illustration.
-It was then that he decided his “nosy” friends might just be on to something.
+Then, he decided his “nosy” friends might be on to something.

 Dorse decided to create 18″ x 24″ prints of his experiment-turned-masterpiece, and now his friends that hang out at his studio and look over his shoulder are happy to have the Happy Haunts hanging on their walls.
 (We think it’s pretty cool ourselves!)
-If you like it and want to know more, you can reach out to Vince Dorse to ask questions about the project and the prints.
+If you like it and want more, contact Vince Dorse to ask questions about the project and the prints.

 What do you think is the draw for Disney fans to the Haunted Mansion?
 What makes it so popular?
 Let us know in the comments section below.